xdrew760x/sage_maniacs/app/plugins/stream/readme.txt

 3. Create rules for excluding certain kinds of records from appearing in Stream.

+== Upgrade Notice ==

+= 3.8.2 =

+Fixes a security vulnerability in the way the `order` query parameter was passed to the database query for authenticated users when viewing the Stream records page in the WordPress admin.

 == Changelog ==

+= 3.8.2 - October 12, 2021 =

+- Security fix: Ensure the value of `order` query parameter forwarded to the database query when viewing the Stream records in the WordPress admin (for authenticated users) is only `ASC` or `DESC`.
+Previously it passed the whole value of the `order` parameter filtered through `esc_sql()`.

+= 3.8.1 - September 17, 2021 =

+- Fix: Ensure Stream database tables are present on all WP admin requests to help with installations where the plugin activate hook never runs [#1286](https://github.com/xwp/stream/pull/1286), props [@tomjn](https://github.com/tomjn).

+= 3.8.0 - August 31, 2021 =

+- Fix: PHP 8.0 compatibility [#1272](https://github.com/xwp/stream/issues/1272), props [@cjhaas](https://github.com/cjhaas).
+- Development: Update development dependencies and introduce [PHPCompatibility checker](https://github.com/PHPCompatibility/PHPCompatibility) as part of the automated checks.

 = 3.7.0 - May 11, 2021 =